We’ve compiled the five most important cyber security tidbits for employees. Take a look:

 3. How to Identify Suspicious Links and Emails

 Unfortunately, we live in a world of phishing emails, malicious links, sketchy websites, and malware.
-Phishing attacks are rampant in 2016, and you’ll absolutely need to know on how to identify these signs of a phishing email:
+Phishing attacks are rampant, and you’ll absolutely need to know on how to identify these signs of a phishing email: